30 Christmas Movie Locations You Can Visit

 How to get the “A Christmas Tree Grows in Colorado” experience: This Christmas flick is set around a small town's annual Christmas celebration.
 While the name implies that the movie takes place in Colorado, it was actually filmed in the Canadian town of Hope.

 Filming was centered around Wallace Street, which was decked with Christmas decorations and fake snow (filming took place in the summer).
-For the true film experience, stroll down Wallace Street, where you'll see many of the familiar shops that you will recognize from the film.
+For the true film experience, stroll down Wallace Street, where you'll see many shops from the film.

 29. Die Hard

 How to get the “Die Hard” experience: While you may not want to manifest the full John McClane experience, you can certainly see many of your favorite “Die Hard” locations when visiting Los Angeles at Christmas time.
 The legendary Nakatomi Play, for example, was filmed at the real-life Fox Plaza.